joenilan/myntcore-node-1/README.md

 Myntcore Node
 ============

-A Myntoin full node for building applications and services with Node.js.
+A Mynt full node for building applications and services with Node.js.
 A node is extensible and can be configured to run additional services.
-At the minimum a node has an interface to [MMyntin with additional indexing](https://github.com/silence48/myntcoin/tree/0.15.0-myntcore) for more advanced address queries.
+At the minimum a node has an interface to [MMyntin with additional indexing](https://github.com/silence48/mynt/tree/0.15.0-myntcore) for more advanced address queries.
 Additional services can be enabled to make a node more useful such as exposing new APIs, running a block explorer and wallet service.

 ## Install